creativescala/creative-scala/book/src/pages/2-explore/initial.md

 @:exercise(Statistics is the Grammar of Science)

-Can you think of other ways we could analyse the data, apart from extracting data by decade and visualizing it?
+Can you think of other ways we could analyse the data to see if there is a difference in temperature over time, apart from extracting data by decade and visualizing it?
 This is an open-ended question; any answers are good answers!
 @:@

 @:solution
 There are no right and wrong answers to this, but the more you've studied statistics the more answers (and the more complex those answers) are likely to.

-Here are some ideas:
+Here are just a few ideas:

-- We could try looking at differences between, say, the first 50 years and the last 50 years of data in the data set
+- The main data point is the divergence from the baseline of 1961-1990.
+So perhaps we could sum the divergences before that period and compare them to the sum of divergences after that baseline?
+We could also compute sums by month, and compare those, if we suspect the divergence changes by month.

-- We could try to
+- As a variation on the above idea
 @:@